PhantomData87/Ambient-weather-station-hobby/ePaper section/code/library/README.md

 Now it's not my claim that this code is somehow "superior" but rather a bit more "managable".
 You be the judge of that.

+Also.
+I included a simple python file to showcase my initial thinking of how to draw bytes without an array.
+So you can see some of that earlier thought process

 # Progress
 1. Done making "testing" class
 2. Done writing main library